Last Updated on February 10, 2022 by Rakesh Gupta

 You can now create and manage Restriction Rules in Setup as well as by using the Tooling API or Metadata API.
 Let’s start with a business use case.

 Brenda David is working as a System Administrator at Universal Containers (UC).
-Her team is now implementing Partnership admission process.
-As a result, Brenda created two objects with Master-Detail relationship.
+Her team is now implementing the Partnership admission process.
+As a result, Brenda created two objects with a Master-Detail relationship.

 - Partnership Request (Master)

 Brenda wants to design a solution for the following requirements:

 - Although everyone can see all Partnership & Onboarding Request records, the following exceptions apply:

 - Sales reps can only see Onboarding Request records that they create.